snowdrop/quarkus-demo/README.md

     -DclassName="dev.snowdrop.HelloApplication" \
     -Dpath="/hello"
 ```
-- Move to the project.
-Explore the Java class created
+- Move to the project created and explore the `Java class` created
 - Launch it
 ```bash
 ./mvnw compile quarkus:dev